For land tax purposes, a fixed trust is a trust that is not an excluded trust, a discretionary trust or a trust to which a unit trust scheme relates.

 The deduction will never reduce the amount of land tax assessed against the beneficiary below zero.

-If, after the trust deduction, a beneficiary is not liable for land tax, they will not receive a notice of assessment.
+If, after the trust deduction, a beneficiary is not liable for land tax, they will not receive a Land Tax Assessment.

-A beneficiary can find their deduction on their notice of assessment.
+A beneficiary can find their deduction on their individual Land Tax Assessment.